unironi/unironi.github.io/README.md

 # Hobbies

 - Creating illustrations (both hand-drawn, digital, and occasional Blender)
-- Lots of walking!
+- Lots of walking and connecting with nature or exploring spots/events in the city
-- Exploring the city, going to local events, trying new food places or cafes
-- Going for nature walks or runs
-- Strength training
 - Reading
+- Exercising
 - Trying out new things to cook

 # Looking Forwards